creativemindsplugins/cm-download-manager/readme.md

 ## Easy File Index

-The WordPress Download Manager plugin helps you keep files in order by making a page that sorts your downloads the way you like.
-It’s easy to use, so you can find your files quickly without having to look through lots of folders.
+The WordPress Download Manager plugin helps you create a directory with files classified by categories and tags.
+The index page is highly customizable, so you can configure it according to your needs.

 ## Custom File Categories